akamai/cli-appsec/README.md

-  end-eval                                     Stop evaluation in a policy. eval-hostnames                               List all hosts under evaluation. eval-penalty-box                             Display evaluation penalty box action in a policy. eval-rule-action                             Display evaluation rule action in a policy. eval-rule-actions                            Display evaluation rules and actions in a policy. eval-rule-condition-exception                Display evaluation rule conditions and exceptions in a policy.
+  end-eval                                     Stop evaluation in a policy. eval-hostnames                               List all hosts under evaluation. eval-penalty-box                             Display evaluation penalty box action in a policy. eval-penalty-box-conditions                  Display evaluation penalty box conditions in a policy. eval-rule-action                             Display evaluation rule action in a policy. eval-rule-actions                            Display evaluation rules and actions in a policy. eval-rule-condition-exception                Display evaluation rule conditions and exceptions in a policy.